 Although the sensation feels like it is in a particular part of your body, such as your fingertips, there is no damage to the tissues in your hand.
 The only damage is in the nerves which report to your brain about your hand and this is what makes it seem like there is something wrong with your fingertips.

 How many people get altered sensations?

-In a study of 428 people with MS, 8 in every 100 reported experiencing painful altered sensations (dysaesthesia) for at least the previous six months.
+In a study of 428 people with MS, 8 in every 100 reported experiencing painful altered sensations (dysaesthesia) in the previous six months.
 12 in every 100 people in the same study reported experiencing dysaesthesia at some point in their life.
 The total number of people who experience altered sensations is likely to be much higher because this study did not count those who had non-painful changes in sensation, such as numbness.

 In a study of 224 people with MS, 40% reported experiencing periods of altered sensation lasting from seconds to minutes.
 The most common description was burning followed by electric shock, insects crawling and then itching.
 People with early disease and without disability had sensory symptoms just as often as those with disability.
 This reflects the observation that altered sensation is often one of the first symptoms of multiple sclerosis.